 Specific quality control (QC) samples are collected to monitor the effectiveness of the sampling procedures and laboratory methods.
 QC samples are collected, as needed, which may include field blanks, duplicate samples, equipment rinseates, and trip blanks.
-Additional information is provided in CP3-ES-5003, Quality Assured Data, and in the DMIP.
+Additional information is provided in CP3-ES-5003, Quality Assured Data, and in the DMIP; these documents can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).